rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 want to spend money, learn on what you have now.
 You really need Apple hardware to run OSX, but you don't need to *learn* on OSX, so leave that OS until you need that platform.

+If you don't have an operating system, choose any Linux distribution.
+They are free and have all the tools you will need to get started.

 Resources
 ---------